aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 The multiple zone ID can be retrieved by setting `multi` to "true" in the data source `alicloud_zones`.
 * `vswitch_id` - (ForceNew) The virtual switch ID to launch DB instances in one VPC.
 If there are multiple vswitches, separate them with commas.

   Note: putting multiple vswitches separated with commas in this field has been deprecated.
-Use `vswitch_id_slave_1` if you need to define the vswitch of the secondary instance.
+Use `vswitch_id_slaves` if you need to define additional vswitches for secondary instances.

-* `vswitch_id_slave_1` - (ForceNew, Optional) The virtual switch ID to launch the secondary DB instances in one VPC in the case of a High-Availability DB instance.
+* `vswitch_id_slaves` - (ForceNew, Optional) List of virtual switchs ID where to launch the secondary DB instances in one VPC in the case of a High-Availability DB instance.

   Note: You need to use a multi-AZ zone (like `cn-beijing-MAZ5(a,c)`, `ap-southeast-1MAZ1(a,b)`... ) in `zone_id` for this argument to work.